-But then I read closer – it was because the UNEP report did not include farm-level food waste, and the FAO report did.
-In all likelihood, the 1.3-billion-tonne statistic has probably increased in 10 years.
+But then I read closer – it was because the UNEP report did not include farm-level food waste.
+In all likelihood, the 1.3-billion-tonne statistic has probably increased in 10 years, not decreased.

 In the recommendations, the report emphasises that consumer food waste is “everybody’s problem” and this is where the most progress can be made.
 Yet for the UK, this currently means individual behaviour change and not system change.
-The most recent Waste Prevention Programme consultation, closing on 10 June 2021, only includes education campaigns as a solution to citizen food waste prevention.
+The most recent Waste Prevention Programme consultation, which closed on 10 June 2021, only included education campaigns as a solution to preventing food waste in homes.

-WRAP and the UK government must urgently look outside the box when it comes to food waste prevention in households.
+The UN and governments must urgently look outside the box when it comes to food waste prevention in households.
 I list seven possible system change solutions that will help solve consumer food waste in this blog, which include rethinking objects such as the fridge and reforming the supermarket model.

 Being sustainable should be as easy as possible for everyone, and instead of telling consumers to behave differently, the government should look at how they can make this desirable behaviour the default option.
-At the same time, they must start recording food waste on farms.
+At the same time, they must start measuring food waste holistically, taking into account activities throughout the supply chain.
 This is the kind of ambition and approach that UNEP should be advocating.

 This blog was edited on 11 September following the July 2021 report by WWF on food waste on farms.